WilloWisp03/WilloWisp03/README.md

 - Dialogue System
 - Puzzles and Objectives
 - NPC Movement and controlling
-Sadly the game wasn't finished but you can get an idea of the sort of work I can do: https://github.com/willpk03/Awesome-Black-Game-Mechanics
+Sadly the game wasn't finished but you can get an idea of the sort of work I can do: <a href="https://github.com/willpk03/Awesome-Black-Game-Mechanics">Awesome Black Work</a>a>

 <h3> Interested in what I have done</h3>
 Check out these two projects:
-<br><a href="https://github.com/willpk03/TetrisRPG">Tetris RPG</a> - My attempt at creating a RPG fighting system that uses Tetris to attack and defend.
+<br><a href="https://github.com/willpk03/TetrisRPG">Tetris RPG</a> - A project worked in
 <br><a href="https://github.com/willpk03/Run-in-Bullet-Hell-">Newest Game Project</a> - This project was my first project since finishing my traineeship and I wanted to try and work on a small project that I could easily expand in the future.

 ### ⚡ Experiencced In:
 - C#
+- C++
 - Java
 - HTML
 - CSS